yashbhargava1992/stingray/README.rst

 All content © 2015 the authors.
 The code is distributed under the MIT license.

 Pull requests are welcome!
-If you are interested in the further development of Stingray, please `get in touch via the issues
+If you are interested in the further development of this project, please `get in touch via the issues
 <https://github.com/dhuppenkothen/stingray/issues>`_!